Infineon/mtb-example-btsdk-hid-ble-remote/README.md

     - When enabled, the device uses RPA (Random Private Address).
 When disabled, the device uses Public static address.

 - AUTO\_RECONNECT
     - Use this option to enable auto reconnect.
 By enabling this option, the device will always stay connected.
 If it is disconnected, it wil try to reconnect until it is connected.
 This option should be used together with  DISCONNECTED\_ENDLESS\_ADV.
 When this option is enabled, the HID device will always try to maintain a connection with the paired HID host; therefore, if the link is down, it will continuously try to reconnect.
-To conserve power, it should allow entering SDS/ePDS while advertising; thus, the DISCONNECTED\_ENDLESS\_ADV option should be enabled; otherwise, it may drain the battery quickly if the host was not available to reconnect.
+To conserve power, it should allow entering SDS/ePDS while advertising; thus, the ENDLESS\_ADV option should be enabled; otherwise, it may drain the battery quickly if the host was not available to reconnect.

-- DISCONNECTED\_ENDLESS\_ADV
+- ENDLESS\_ADV
     - Use this option to enable disconnected endless advertisement.
 When the link is disconnected, if AUTO\_RECONNECT is set, it will automatically start to advertise for reconnect.
 Otherwise, it will start to advertise after an external event, such as a key press event; i.e. the user will need to press a key to start reconnect.
 Once it starts to advertise, it will attempt to reconnect forever until it is connected.
 To conserve power, it allows SDS/ePDS while in low density advertisement with a long interval.

 - SKIP\_PARAM\_UPDATE